teal-language/tl/docs/tutorial.md

 The Teal compiler also supports Lua-5.3-style bitwise operators (`&`, `|`, `~`,
 `<<`, `>>`) and the integer division `//` operator on all supported Lua versions.
-For Lua versions that do not support it natively, it generates code using the bit32 library, which is also included in compat-5.3 for Lua 5.1.
+For Lua versions that do not support it natively, it generates code using the bit32 library for Lua 5.2, and using the bit library for Lua 5.1 (included in LuaJIT or from the luabitop compat module).

 You can explicitly disable the use of compat-5.3 with the `--skip-compat53` flag and equivalent option in `tlconfig.lua`.
 However, if you do so, the Lua